History of James Franco in Timeline

 August 2011: Confirmation of separation from Ahna O'Reilly

-In August 2011, James Franco confirmed his separation from actress Ahna O'Reilly in an interview for Playboy magazine, citing his interest in education as a factor.
+In the August 2011 issue of Playboy magazine, James Franco confirmed his separation from actress Ahna O'Reilly, citing his interest in education as a contributing factor.

 In 2011, James Franco launched his first European art exhibition at Peres Projects in Berlin.

-2011: Starring in Rise of the Planet of the Apes
+2011: Franco stars in Rise of the Planet of the Apes

 In 2011, James Franco starred in Rise of the Planet of the Apes.

-In 2011, James Franco taught a graduate-level film course at New York University's Tisch School of the Arts.
-He has also taught film classes at USC and UCLA, as well as a screenwriting class on the online learning community Skillshare.
-He helped attract actors for his student's film projects.
+In 2011, James Franco taught a graduate-level film course at New York University's Tisch School of the Arts and helped attract actors to his students' film projects.

 February 2012: Began Shooting Child of God

-In February 2012, James Franco began shooting a film version of Cormac McCarthy's 1973 novella Child of God, starring Scott Haze as Lester Ballard.
+In February 2012, James Franco began shooting a film version of Cormac McCarthy's Child of God, which stars Scott Haze as Lester Ballard.

 Child of God (Vintage International)